microsoft/atlas-design/README.md

-# 🌎 Atlas Design System ✨
+# 🌎 Atlas Design ✨

 Welcome to the Atlas Design project!
 This repository holds the source code backing the Atlas Design System.